UHCToken/uhx-api/README.md

    $ node app.js
    ```
 8. Verify the service is running by navigating to [the swagger documentation](http://localhost:4001/api-docs)
+## Configure the API
+   The configuration file copied over uses example data and uses crypto testnets.
+To switch to use real cryptocurrency the configuration endpoints for each network need to be set in the configuration and wallets need to be generated.

 ## Git Workflow Used

 If you're interested in contributing, see the [CONTRIBUTING.md](CONTRIBUTING.md) notes.
 You'll see several branches in this repository: